How one lifelong Mariners fan accidentally took down the team’s president, Kevin Mather

 On Sunday morning, Hess checked LookoutLanding.com, a popular Mariners fan site, and saw that the video had started to gain traction there.
 By late morning, Joe Veyera, a Mariners fan and editor at Seattle-based Factal News, outlined Mather’s remarks in a series of tweets, crediting Hess for the initial discovery.

-“I was like, oh, yeah, I guess that’s me,” Hess said.
+“I was like, ‘Oh, yeah, I guess that’s me,’” Hess said.
 “My phone’s been going insane since.”

 Mariners beat writers — including The Seattle Times’ Ryan Divish — discovered the video around that same time mid-morning Sunday.
-Divish’s first news story on the video’s existence was published on The Times website at 12:33 p.m.
+Divish’s first news story on the video’s existence was published on The Times’ website at 12:33 p.m.
 Sunday.
 A little over 24 hours later — at 1 p.m.
 Monday — the Mariners announced Mather’s resignation.

 “It’s been kind of surreal being like, ‘OK, so this is my fault,’” Hess said.
 “It’s just cool to see the blogging community and citizen journalism working the way that it should.”

-By mid-afternoon Sunday, the video was deleted from the the Bellevue Breakfast Rotary Club’s YouTube channel.
-(The club’s channel has just two subscribers, and it’s previous two videos from other guest speakers had, as of Tuesday, just 22 views each.)
+By mid-afternoon Sunday, the video was deleted from the Bellevue Breakfast Rotary Club’s YouTube channel.
+(The club’s channel has just two subscribers, and its previous two videos from other guest speakers had, as of Tuesday, just 22 views each.)
 The Mather video went viral anyway.
 Many outlets — including The Times — downloaded copies before it was deleted.
 (Rotary Club officials did not return messages seeking comment.)

 Most mornings, Hess said he watches “MLB Central” on MLB Network.
 Hess does have a journalism degree from Arizona State, but he never expected to see news he found featured on that MLB show.
 The Mather story led that show Monday morning, and it was a top story on many national news shows the past two days.